-Bucharest Street Food Tour: Farmers' Markets & Hidden StreetsWith: Doru 4
+Bucharest Street Food Tour: Farmers' Markets & Hidden StreetsWith: Anita 30

 What you need to know about this Bucharest Street & Local Food tour:

-- Included: guide and food samples: a ‘peasant platter’, street snack, a dish of 'mici', a platter of local cheeses, 1 Wallachian doughnut, 3 beers, and a shot of traditional Romanian drink
+- Included: guide and food samples: a ‘peasant platter’, street snack, a dish of 'mici', a platter of local cheeses, 1 Wallachian doughnut, 3 beers (or drinks), and a shot of traditional Romanian drink

 - We will walk through less-explored neighbourhoods of Bucharest, exploring Belle Epoque, interwar and communist-inspired areas